seismo-savi/SZ-EQ-sync-stats/README.md

 ## File structure
 The notebooks included in this project both work with a certain file structure.
 It is expected that for every region (e.g. SAM, Japan), the following folders will be present in the folder containing the notebooks:
-- figs (includes GMT scripts - these have file dependecies in {region}_EQ_data)
-- sbams (folder containing subregion outlines and profile lines - for more info see SBAMS notebook by Peter Methley)
 - {region}_EQ_data
 	- figs-PDF (subfolders get created by figure plotting routines)
 		- GR_plots